Jawahar Navodaya Vidyalaya

-Jawahar Navodaya Vidyalaya (JNV) (lit.
-'Jawahar Navodaya School (JNS)') is a system of central schools for students predominantly from rural areas in India, targeting socially and economically backward students who lack access to accelerated learning due to financial, social and rural disadvantages.
+Jawahar Navodaya Vidyalaya is a system of central schools for students predominantly from rural areas in India, targeting socially and economically backward gifted students who lack access to accelerated learning due to financial, social and rural disadvantages.

-They are run by Navodaya Vidyalaya Samiti (NVS) (lit.
-'Navodaya Schools Committee (NSC)') Noida, an autonomous organization under the Department of School Education and Literacy, Ministry of Education (MoE),.
-(Note: formerly called, the Ministry of Human Resource Development (MHRD) (1985–2020)) JNVs are fully residential and co-educational schools affiliated to Central Board of Secondary Education (CBSE), with classes from VI to XII standard.
+They are run by the Navodaya Vidyalaya Samiti, Noida, an autonomous organisation under the Union of India, Department of School Education and Literacy.
+JNVs are fully residential and co-educational schools affiliated to Central Board of Secondary Education (CBSE), with classes from VI to XII standard.